SM Spirituality Media

 From monastic Thailand to Massachusetts

 Kornfield grew up in Washington DC, took a BA in Asian Studies at Dartmouth, and travelled to Thailand in 1967 with the Peace Corps.
-Within months he had asked to be ordained as a Buddhist monk and was accepted into the Thai forest monastery of Ajahn Chah at Wat Pah Pong — one of the most rigorous training environments in the Theravāda world at that point.
-He sat for several years there, trained briefly with Mahasi Sayadaw in Burma, and returned to the United States in 1972.
-He completed a PhD in clinical psychology at Saybrook in 1976 and began the dual practice of dharma teaching and psychotherapy that has defined his career since.
+Within months he had asked to be ordained as a Buddhist monk and was accepted into the Thai forest monastery of Ajahn Chah at Wat Pah Pong, one of the most rigorous training environments in the Theravāda§ world at the time.
+He trained there for several years, sat briefly with Mahasi Sayadaw in Burma, and returned to the United States in 1972.
+He completed a PhD in clinical psychology at Saybrook in 1976 and began the dual practice of dharma teaching and psychotherapy that has defined his career.

 Founding IMS and Spirit Rock

-In 1976, with Joseph Goldstein and Sharon Salzberg, Kornfield co-founded the Insight Meditation Society in Barre, Massachusetts — the first significant Western institutional home for Burmese-and-Thai-forest Vipassanā.
-The three founders had trained in different Asian lineages and treated the institutional culture they built as a deliberate synthesis: silent retreats long enough to cultivate genuine concentration, dharma framing accessible to lay people without specialised vocabulary, ethical training (sīla) treated as foundational rather than optional.
-In 1987 Kornfield co-founded Spirit Rock Meditation Center in Woodacre, California, taking the same model west.
-The two centres have since trained essentially every American insight teacher of the second generation — including Tara Brach, who came up through IMS — and their downstream influence on the mindfulness movement is comprehensive even where the lineage has gone unnamed.
+In 1976, with Joseph Goldstein and Sharon Salzberg, Kornfield co-founded the Insight Meditation Society in Barre, Massachusetts.
+It was the first significant Western institutional home for Burmese and Thai forest Vipassanā§.
+The three founders had trained in different Asian lineages and built the institutional culture as a deliberate synthesis: silent retreats long enough to develop genuine concentration, dharma framing accessible to lay people without specialist vocabulary, and ethical training (sīla) treated as foundational rather than optional.
+In 1987 Kornfield co-founded Spirit Rock Meditation Center in Woodacre, California.
+The two centres have since trained essentially every American insight teacher of the second generation, including Tara Brach§, who came up through IMS.
+Their downstream influence on the mindfulness§ movement is comprehensive, even where the lineage has gone unnamed.

 What he carried over